nicovali/linkall-philosophy/src/site/notes/Philosophers/Renaissance Era/Gottfried Leibniz.md

 ## Related Figures

--   [[René Descartes\|René Descartes]] - Leibniz's work in philosophy and mathematics was heavily influenced by the ideas of René Descartes, and he is often considered to be a major figure in the development of modern philosophy and mathematics.
+-   [[Philosophers/Renaissance Era/René Descartes\|René Descartes]] - Leibniz's work in philosophy and mathematics was heavily influenced by the ideas of René Descartes, and he is often considered to be a major figure in the development of modern philosophy and mathematics.

 ## Books